 Greetings students and guardians!
 My name is Leslie Farias and I am a Spanish teacher at SET High.
 I am attending SDSU and double majoring in Spanish and Child and Family Development, with a minor in Counseling and Social Change.
 During my free time, I enjoy traveling, spending time with my family, being outdoors, going to the beach, and discovering new places.
 During the summer I enjoy volunteering at the Autism Society Surf Camp.
 I look forward to a fabulous school year!

 Hello!
 My name is Gabrielle Hines.
 I’ve had the opportunity to work as a Teacher Assistant for the last four years.
 After witnessing the tremendous impact teachers have on students and reflecting back on my own experiences, my goal is to become a teacher.

 I graduated from San Diego State University with a B.A. in Sociology.
 I also LOVE sports!

-I look forward to the school year, working as an Academic Coach.
+I look forward to the school year, working now, as the Lunch Manager and one of the first faces you see when you walk in.
 I am thrilled at the exciting opportunities that await us!